 How to Make Isopod Substrate

 Substrate is one of the most important parts of any isopod enclosure.
-A well-designed substrate provides food, moisture retention, and shelter while supporting the microorganisms that form the foundation of the enclosure ecosystem.
+A well-designed substrate provides food, retains moisture, and supports the microorganisms that form the foundation of a healthy ecosystem.

 Why Substrate Is Important

-In nature, isopods live within the forest floor where soil, leaf litter, and decomposing wood create a nutrient-rich environment.
+In the wild, isopods live within the forest floor, where soil, leaf litter, and decomposing wood create a nutrient-rich environment.

-A good substrate mix should replicate this natural ecosystem by providing organic material that slowly decomposes over time.
+A good substrate mix should replicate this by providing organic material that breaks down slowly, feeding both isopods and the microorganisms they rely on.

 Base Substrate Materials

-Most isopod substrates begin with an organic soil base.
-This soil helps retain moisture and supports beneficial microorganisms.
+Most substrates begin with an organic soil base.
+This retains moisture while supporting beneficial microbial activity.

 Leaf Litter

 Leaf litter is one of the most important components of an isopod substrate.
-It serves as both a food source and shelter for the colony.
+It acts as both food and habitat.

-Decomposing leaves provide nutrients that support both adult isopods and young mancae.
+Decomposing leaves provide nutrients for both adult isopods and young mancae, while also supporting microbial life.

-Adding a layer of leaf litter helps replicate the natural forest floor environment.
+Adding a layer of leaf litter helps recreate a natural forest floor environment.

 Rotting Wood

-Many isopod species feed on decomposing wood fibres.
-Rot wood also supports microbial growth within the substrate.
+Many species feed directly on decomposing wood.
+Rotting wood also supports microbial growth and improves substrate structure.

 Mineral Components